 We will listen to and feel your jaw while you open and close your mouth, observe the motion range of your jaw, and press on areas of your jaw to identify spots of discomfort or pain.
-If we suspect any problems, an x-ray can help reveal potential issues with joint discs, and additional equipment can detect muscular abnormalities and diagnose muscles that are becoming strained.
+If we suspect any problems, an X-ray can help reveal potential issues with joint discs, and additional equipment can detect muscular abnormalities and diagnose muscles that are becoming strained.
 We use EMG (electromyography) readings to determine unstable positioning and also to show us where your jaw is going to be most comfortable.

 Short-term use of over-the-counter pain medications or anti-inflammatory drugs like ibuprofen is something we might recommend to provide temporary assistance from jaw discomfort.
-Stronger medicines, anti-inflammatories, muscle relaxants, and anti-depressants are also an option, but these medications are something the team and Dr. Lawlor will need to discuss with you prior to prescribing.